TommyNS97/Cosmic_OverlayV2/README.md

 <b>Configuring your overlay</b>
 <ol>
 <li>Run: cd Cosmic_OverlayV2/configurations</li>
 <li>Rename the example-overlay_config.json file in this directory to overlay_config.json.
-Replace the ** content with your information<br>
+Replace the ** content with your information.
+Make sure to change the environment to mainnet if you want to run on mainnet.<br>
   Note: It is required to fill this configuration out for the overlay to function.
 Misconfiguration could cause some features to fail.
 </li>
 </ol>